The Miniest Mini Golf Open 2025

 1. All holes will be played with each person completing the hole before others in their group play.

-3. The championship rules meeting will start promptly at 8:30 am on Sunday, September 29th.
+4. The championship rules meeting will start promptly at 8:30 am on Sunday, September 28th.
 All players must arrive before 8:30am to check in.
 We want to start play before 9am.
+The course will be open and available for practice and check-in starting at 7:30am.
 The order of competitors will be selected in advance.
 Pros will start on Hole #1 and the amateurs will start on Hole #9.

 • The last pro group to go out will be previous tournament winners

-• The rest of the groups will be determined by when players registered for the event.
-Some exceptions will be made for players to go off in the earlier groups in a case by case situation
+• The rest of the groups will be determined by the tournament organizers.
+Some exceptions will be made for players to go off in the earlier groups in a case-by-case situations

-6. Groups will play two rounds consecutively with no re-pairing after round 1.
+7. Groups will play two rounds consecutively.
 Pros will start on Hole #1 and Amateur competitors on Hole #9

 2023 group photo